versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Dashboard tile interface contract.
+Dashboard tile interface contract to display custom tile-like elements on the dashboard.

 <a name='P-ChuckDeviceController-Plugin-IDashboardTile-ActionName'></a>
 ### ActionName `property`

 ##### Summary

-Gets or sets the controller action name to execute when the navbar header is clicked.
+Gets or sets the Mvc controller action name to execute when the navbar header is clicked.

 <a name='P-ChuckDeviceController-Plugin-IDashboardTile-ControllerName'></a>